top of page

 Myth 3: Breathing into a paper bag or splashing cold water on your face can stop a panic attack.

 Many people think panic attacks happen because of hyperventilation or overheating, but that's not true.
-This is actually a myth.
+This is a myth.

-Some people believe that breathing into a paper bag can help restore the balance of oxygen and carbon dioxide in the blood, which helps with shallow breathing.
+Some people believe breathing into a paper bag can help restore the balance of oxygen and carbon dioxide in the blood, which helps with shallow breathing.
 We would not recommend it because it can cause a lack of oxygen in the brain and a loss of consciousness.

 There is also a belief that splashing cold water on the face can help cool down the body and calm the nerves.